-An Abstract is an outline/summary of your Technical Paper and your chance to grab reviewers' attention.
+An Abstract is an outline/summary of your Technical Paper and your chance to grab reviewers' attention and should be 250-500 words in length.
 It should be written as a single well-developed paragraph.
 The structure of the abstract should be in the same order as your paper.